Institute of Research on the Wonders of the Sea

 Love and regret go hand in hand in this world of changes swifter than the

 shifting of the clouds reflected in the mirror of the sea.

 The Institute of Research on the Wonders of the Sea is where art, science and economy come together: it wants to study the delight and sheer happiness of the seas, as well as its severe and acute suffering.
 We will then share those insights via the creation of audiovisual, literary, visual, theatre and radio productions.

 The IOBZ is working on its first film: ‘The 11th Province’.

-Wim Opbrouck is assembling a team of scientists, marine biologists, artists and other peculiar poultry for the first film of the IOBZ.
+Wim Opbrouck and Frederik Carbon put together a team of scientists, marine biologists, artists and other strange fowl for the IOBZ’s first film in co-production with Gare du Nord.
 Each of them will conduct research on the aspects of the North Sea in their specific field of study.

 The documentary will provide an insight into the maritime world that exceeds your wildest imagination.
 Where our world stops, a new world begins.
-With this expedition the IOBZ wants to paint the ultimate portrait of the North Sea in all its facets.
+With this expedition, Wim Opbrouck and Frederik Carbon aim to create the ultimate portrait of the North Sea in all its facets.

 The 11th Province is a transmedial project.